 Fall holidays include Halloween (October 31) and Thanksgiving (celebrated on the fourth Thursday of November).
 You can also honor your lost loved ones and immerse yourself in traditional Día de los Muertos (Day of the Dead) celebrations.
 Here are some other events to check out during a fall trip:

 - Airplanes and Boats: Fleet Week is the city's annual tribute to the USA's seagoing military, held in October.
-You can also watch the aerial acrobatics—including the famous Blue Angels precision flying team—at the Miramar Air Show which is held in late September or early October.
+You can also watch the aerial acrobatics—including the famous Blue Angels precision flying team—at the Miramar Air Show in late September or early October.

 - Fall Apple Harvest: If you dropped into the city of San Diego without a calendar, you might have a hard time knowing that it's fall, but the nearby town of Julian is in the mountains and fall is a good time to visit, during the apple harvest.